MythFinance/docs.myth.finance/src/immutability.md

 The fee admin address `fee_admin` will be mutable by the `admin` and `fee_admin` roles with immediate effect.

-### Noderunner
+### Node runner

 The node runner address `noderunner` will be mutable by the `noderunner` and `fee_admin` roles with immediate effect.

-Changing the noderunner address requires withdrawing noderunner fees.
+Changing the node runner address requires withdrawing node runner fees.
 This prevents the fee admin role from subverting the node runner fees.